Black Hole Gravitational Phenomena in Higher-Order Curvature-Scalar Gravity: Quasinormal mode spectra

 One of the most commonly used techniques for calculating quasinormal mode spectra is the Wentzel--Kramers--Brillouin (WKB) method.
 This semi--analytic approach, first developed by Will and Iyer \cite{iyer1987black,iyer1987black1} and, after that, generalized to higher orders by Konoplya \cite{konoplya2003quasinormal}, provided a reliable way to approximate the solutions by taking into account their perturbation versions.
 In the present investigation, we focus on scalar field fluctuations and examine the propagation of the Klein--Gordon field for the metric tensor of Eq. (\ref{mainmetric}).
 Solving the resulting radial equation within this framework yields the complex quasinormal frequencies that encode the characteristic damped oscillations of the system.
 To do so, let us, initially, start with \ie \frac{1}{\sqrt{-g}}\partial_{\mu}(g^{\mu\nu}\sqrt{-g} \,\partial_{\nu} \, \phi) = 0. \fe At this point, it is imporntat to mention that while the inclusion of backreaction effects would bring about a more complete description of the system, such contributions lie beyond the scope of this work.
 Here, the scalar field is regarded purely as a probe, evolving on a fixed spacetime geometry without influencing the background metric.
 Under this assumption, the dynamics reduce to Eq.~(\ref{kkgg}), which serves as the master equation of such a field, governing therefore its corresponding evolution.
 In other words, Eq. (\ref{kkgg}) can be decomposed as \ie \fe

 Taking advantage of the spherical symmetry of the spacetime, the scalar field can be expanded into angular and radial parts through a variable separation procedure.
-In this geometry, the metric determinant is $\sqrt{-g} = r^{2}\sin\theta$, a property that simplifies the decomposition and allows the field to be given as a combination of a product of spherical harmonics and a radial function.
 This step transforms the field equation into an ordinary differential equation for the radial component.
-To achieve this, we write \ie \phi(t, r, \theta, \varphi) = \sum_{\ell=0}^{\infty} \sum_{m=-\ell}^{\ell} \mathcal{Y}_{\ell m}(\theta, \varphi) \frac{\Upsilon(t,r)}{r}. \fe By taking into account above expression and expressing the angular part via the spherical harmonics $\mathcal{Y}_{\ell m}(\theta,\varphi)$, the field equation simplifies considerably.
-The angular sector separates out, leaving behind a single radial equation that encapsulates the dynamics of the scalar mode, which reads \ie
+To achieve this, we write